-Members of the general public can purchase used government personal property through online and offline sales methods.
+Members of the public can buy used government personal property online and offline.

-Online sales allow users to browse/view, bid and pay for awarded items online.
+Online sales allow users to browse/view, bid for, and pay for awarded items online.

-GSA AuctionsSM: Bid electronically on a wide array of personal property.
-The auctions are completely web-enabled, allowing all registered participants to bid on single or multiple items (lots) within specified timeframes.
+Use GSA AuctionsSM to bid electronically on a wide array of personal property.
+You can bid on single or multiple items (lots) within specified timeframes.